alexnathanson/solar-protocol/local/local.md

 # Local Directory

+This directly gets moved to home/pi/local

 ## local.json

-This info can be changed via the admin console.
+This store local variables.
+It can be updated as needed via the admin console.
 The permissions of this file are set via the utilities/setAllPermissions script

+## .spenv

+This file stores network and DNS passwords

 ## access.json

-This file holds the user names and hashes that can access various interfaces on this server
+This file holds the user names and hashes that can access the admin console for the particular server its running on

-"Users" is for the admin console

-"apiKeyHash" is for api access from external devices on the network.
+## www

+The steward's personal pages and media are located in this directory